 Without a doubt, fear is an important and useful emotion.
 Fear has gotten us here, because it helps us recognize danger and respond to it.
 It's helpful when we respond appropriately to a stressor by focusing our attention and allowing us to react quickly.
 And, fear is a normal emotion in birth.
 Midwife Elizabeth Davis calls birth a "blood mystery", an event in our lives that challenges and transforms us.
 During a normal labor--and most labors are--as the sensations intensify and we reach transition, or when our babies are crowning, we may be afraid.
 In these moments, my work as a doula is to reassure people (and their partners) that what they're experiencing is normal, that they're safe, and that they're supported.

-Certainly, there are moments when the labor process deviates from the norm and needs to be brought back on track, and other times when a genuine emergency arises.
+Certainly, there are the occasional moments when the labor process deviates from the norm and needs to be brought back on track, and rarely, other times when a genuine emergency arises.
 And not surprisingly, in those situations, it's helpful not to be overwhelmed by panic but to breathe and maintain calm.
 What's unhelpful is to go into childbirth simmering with anxiety in expectation of those scenarios, because intense fear can in fact derail the physiological birth process.
 Like good sex, physiological childbirth is facilitated by feelings of privacy, respect, informed consent, pleasurable and welcome physical contact, emotional support and encouragement, and safety.
 Adrenaline does the opposite by

 - Causing us to tense up our bodies, what's known as the fear-tension-pain cycle.
 That pain then triggers more fear and tension.